Laser Hair Removal

 The Vectus™ laser features the largest “spot size,” or treatment area, just under 1” x 1.5”.
 Older lasers have spot sizes of just one tenth to three quarters of an inch.
 What does that mean?
 Vectus™ can treat larger areas such as the back, legs, or chest in far less time.
 The spot size can also be adjusted to a smaller footprint for touch-ups or smaller physical areas such as above the lip.

 The Vectus™ laser also distributes the laser energy more evenly than other comparable lasers.
 This makes for less variation across the treatment site, which improves results and safety.

 The Vectus™ laser is the only device equipped with the Skintel™ Melanin Reader.
 This reader helps determine the amount of pigment (melanin) in the patient’s skin.
 This is important for patient comfort because while the laser is targeting the melanin in the hair shaft, it has to differentiate from the melanin in the skin.
 The Skintel™ Melanin Reader does this effectively for added safety and precision.

-Since the Vectus™ laser is designed specifically for hair removal, it can safely treat just about any part of the body.
+Since the Vectus™ and GentleYAG laser is designed specifically for hair removal, it can safely treat just about any part of the body.
 We typically perform hair removal on these areas of the body:

 - Bikini area

 - Face, especially the upper lip and chin

 The lasers has a chilled cooling tip that provides a higher level of comfort during our hair removal procedures.
 Still, when the laser energy hits your skin, some people say it feels somewhat like a small rubber band being plucked lightly against your skin.
 The Skintel™ Melanin Reader also helps the laser differentiate hair and skin color for added patient comfort.